Widow of Eagles co-founder Glenn Frey files suit against hospital

-The widow of Glenn Frey, the Eagles founding member and guitarist who died at 67, has filed a wrongful death lawsuit against the Manhattan hospital where the music legend was treated and the doctor who treated him, according to court documents.
+The widow of Eagles founding member Glenn Frey has filed a wrongful death lawsuit against the New York City hospital and doctor who treated him, court documents revealed.

-Frey died in January of 2016 of complications from rheumatoid arthritis, acute ulcerative colitis and pneumonia, according to an official statement on the Eagle’s website.
+Cindy Frey claims negligence by Dr. Steven Itzkowitz and Mount Sinai Hospital lead to Frey's death in January 2016, according to the lawsuit filed Tuesday in New York state court.

-Cindy Frey claims in a lawsuit filed on Tuesday in New York state court that Mount Sinai Hospital in New York City and Dr. Steven Itzkowitz were negligent in treating Frey, which led to the rock 'n' roller’s death.
+Frey was 67 when he died of of complications from rheumatoid arthritis, acute ulcerative colitis and pneumonia, according to an official statement on the Eagle’s website.

-She said they failed to treat her husband’s ulcerative colitis and associated diseases, diagnose and treat his infections and respiratory issues and did not give proper medical advice.
+His widow claims Itzkowitz and the hospital failed to treat her husband’s ulcerative colitis and associated diseases, failed to diagnose and treat his infections and respiratory issues, and did not give proper medical advice.

 "As a result of the foregoing acts of negligence, Glenn Frey was rendered sick, sore, lame and disabled, suffered injuries, pain, mental anguish, was compelled to seek medical care and attention, incurred expenses thereof, and was permanently injured and disabled until the time of his death," the suit alleges.

-According to Reuters, the case was filed just before New York's statute of limitations for wrongful death cases expired.
+The case was filed just before New York's statute of limitations for wrongful death cases expired, according to Reuters.

 Cindy Frey’s lawyer, Eric Turkewitz, declined to comment.
 Mount Sinai spokesman Matt Koszar said that the hospital would not comment on pending litigation.